Join us for an adventure in flavor!

 And be sure to subscribe to the GypsyPlate mailing list, we’re always cooking up new recipes for you!

-Firecracker Salmon, on my Gypsy Plate… enjoy!
+Firecracker Salmon, on our Gypsy Plate… enjoy!

 A serving of firecracker salmon atop the Gypsy Plate.

-Try these other scrumptious seafood recipes!
+Try these other scrumptious salmon recipes!

 Salmon with Mango Salsa